UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom-oo.rst

 At this point we have done a great job refactoring the more complex code out of data holding classes and we are left with simple classes that are more straightforward to unit test.

 The ``Donor`` and ``DonorCollection`` classes should now have close to 100 percent code coverage.

-Although it is ok to have a single test file to test all of your functionality, it is more common practice to have a test file per module.

-For example, you may create 3 test files:
-``test_donor.py``, ``test_donor_collection.py`` and ``test_cli_main.py`` - each testing corresponding module.